-Congratulations!
-You have done two amazing things – you brought a wonderful child into your life and you planned for the future by creating and signing a will.
-Now you are wondering if you need to do a new will and what happens if you don’t.
+You brought a wonderful child into your life… AND you planned for the future by creating and signing a will.
+Now that you have a child, though, you are wondering if you need to do a new will and what happens if you don’t.
 These are great questions.

-Second, if you do not create a new will, there are statutory procedures that will step in for children born, adopted, or conceived after execution of the will and not provided for or mentioned in the will and survives the testator (person making the will).
+Second, if you do not create a new will, Oregon has statutory procedures that will step in for children born, adopted, or conceived after execution of the will and not provided for or mentioned in the will, and surviving the testator (person making the will).
 These children are called pretermitted children.
 In Oregon, the following happens based upon situation:

 - The pretermitted child may share only in the portion of the estate devised to the living children by the will.